 First of all, the tagline is redundant, since “authentic” already means “real,” proving that the marketer doesn’t really know what “authentic” means.

-More significantly, “authentic taste” simply means that what your tongue is experiencing isn’t imaginary (as opposed to a “fake taste”).
+More significantly, “authentic taste” simply means that what your tongue is sensing isn’t imaginary (as opposed to a “fake taste”).
 That’s good to know — I’d hate to have delusional tastebuds — but that description still doesn’t mean a good thing.
 What we need to know is, authentic taste of what?
 Roasted roaches?
 Parboiled shoe linings?
 Used kitty litter reduction on a bed of fermented hairballs?

 When it comes to describing sensations, the word “authentic” should be modifying some other modifier — “authentic Italian taste” or “authentic garlic taste.”
 Then we know what’s hitting our tongues.

 Even with those specific modifiers in place, we’re still NOT saying the food is really Italian or uses real garlic.
 It could come from a North Korean chemical lab, and the marketer could still make those claims.
 “Hey, we didn’t say it was real garlic — we just said it tasted like real garlic.”

 “Real Authentic Taste”?
 Really meaningless tagline.

 To find the original brand behind the billboard, I Googled “real authentic taste,” and sadly discovered that several companies were using it.
 Apparently, incomprehension is epidemic, and not just limited to food.

 Wristwatch Description Needs a Time Out…